mlafleur/mlafleur.github.io/_posts/2003-04-11-more-on-spamnet.md

 ---
-Title: More on SpamNet
+title: More on SpamNet
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 This is just an update on my <a href="http://dotnetweblogs.com/MLafleur/posts/5353.aspx">SpamNet </a>experience so far: